 Prevalence of Variation Within Methylation Pathways It has been estimated that 40 percent of the population may have some sort of variation in the MTHFR gene, which regulates the methylenetetrahydrofolate reductase (MTHFR) enzyme and its activity.1 Because these variations can directly affect methylation processes through their impact on the folate cycle, they are a necessary component of any conversation about healthy methylation reactions.

-Methylation can be impaired by decreased MTHFR enzyme activity, which can lead to impaired folate metabolism and therefore, a negatively impacted folate cycle.
+Methylation Methylation can be impaired by decreased MTHFR enzyme activity, which can lead to impaired folate metabolism and therefore, a negatively impacted folate cycle.
 Impaired enzymatic activity itself has several potential causes.
-Lifestyle choices (alcohol, diet, etc.), medications and diseases can all interfere with folate metabolism and the methylation cycle.
+Lifestyle, diet, and other environmental aspects can interfere with folate metabolism and the methylation cycle.
 Another cause: Single nucleotide polymorphisms, or SNPs, that may occur in the MTHFR gene.